-Although the company is exposed to changes in the residual value at the end of the current leases, the company typically enters into new operating leases and therefore will not immediately realise any reduction in residual value at the end of these leases.
+Although the Company is exposed to changes in the residual value at the end of the current leases, the Company typically enters into new operating leases and therefore will not immediately realise any reduction in residual value at the end of these leases.
 Expectations about the future residual values are reflected in the fair value of the properties.

-Future minimum lease receivables in the current year relate to operating leases for the lease of commercial space at Fenton Street, Rotorua.
+Future minimum lease receivables in the current year relate to operating leases for the lease of commercial space at Fenton Street, Rotorua and the yard at Old Taupo Road.